-The first human rights declaration in the world, before the Magna Carta, the Bill of Rights and the UN human rights codes.
+The first human rights declaration in the world, before Magna Carta, Bill of Rights and UN human rights codes.

-"...O People, just as you regard this month, this day, this city as sacred, so regard the life and property of every Muslim as a sacred trust.
+"...O People, just as you regard this month, this day, this city as Sacred, so regard the life and property of every Muslim as a sacred trust.
 Return the goods entrusted to you to their rightful owners.
 Hurt no one so that no one may hurt you.
 Remember that you will indeed meet your Lord, and that He will indeed reckon your deeds.
-Allah has forbidden you to take interest, therefore all interest obligation shall henceforth be waived.
+Allah has forbidden you to take usury (interest), therefore all interest obligation shall henceforth be waived.
 Your capital, however, is yours to keep.
 You will neither inflict nor suffer any inequity.
 Allah has judged that there shall be no interest...